James Cameron Pays Emotional Tribute To Bill Paxton

 Bill Paxton’s family, which included his second wife Louis Newbury and their two children James and Lydia, released a statement, via the Guardian, confirming the sad news of Bill Paxton’s death on Sunday.

-[Featured Image by Getty/Mark Mainz]
+[Featured Image by Mark Mainz/Getty Images]